Anup76/SQL_Ad-Hoc_Project/README.md

 ### Note :-
 - **Ad-Hoc Insights Presentation (PDF):** This file contains the presentation summarizing the key insights derived from the ad-hoc analysis.
-- **Ad-Hoc Requests:** This file outlines all the business questions and requests addressed during the project.
+- **Ad-Hoc Requests (PDF):** This file outlines all the business questions and requests addressed during the project.
 - **Ad-Hoc Consumer Project:** This file includes all the SQL scripts used to answer the business questions and extract actionable insights.